ente-io/ente/mobile/README.md

-# ente - simple, safe photo storage
+# Ente - simple, safe photo storage

-**ente** is a cloud storage provider that provides end-to-end encryption for your data.
+**Ente** is a cloud storage provider that provides end-to-end encryption for your data.

 We have open-source apps across Android, iOS, web and desktop that automatically backup your photos and videos.